xanderteng/StyloGuard/README.md

 ⚡ **Try the live app here**: [https://styloguard-frontend.vercel.app/](https://styloguard-frontend.vercel.app/)

+NOTES: Because the backend is deployed on huggingface space free tier, which sleeps after 48 hours of inactivity.
+Users will need to contact us to restart the backend space in order to try the live app.
+Otherwise, try running on local using docker with the model artifacts uploaded.

 ## 🚀 Overview & Key Features

 StyloGuard addresses the growing challenge of digital authenticity.
 Traditional NLP models often struggle with "topic-leakage" where they identify the *subject* rather than the *author*.
 StyloGuard solves this by fusing semantic deep learning with topic-blind style fingerprints: